modus-continens/docs/src/foundations.md

 # Foundations

-Container images are build on top of other images or by copying information from other images.
-Therefore, the image construction problem can be viewed as the problem of resolving dependencies between container images.
-Modus concisely captures and resolves these dependencies using logic programming.
+Container images are built on top of base images by copying information from other images and intacting with the environment.
+Modus uses decidable logic programming to concisely capture and efficiently resolve dependencies between images and to encapluate environmental interactions with predicates and operators.
 This section discusses the logic programming foundations of Modus.
 You do not need to understand these foundations to use, and profit from, Modus.

 ## Design Principles